internalfx/rethinkdbfs-spec/README.md

 #### Implementation details:

-There is an inherent race condition between the chunks and files collections.
-Without some transaction-like behavior between these two collections, it is always possible for one client to delete a stored file while another client is attempting a read of the stored file.
+There is an inherent race condition between the chunks and files tables.
+Without some transaction-like behavior between these two tables, it is always possible for one client to delete a stored file while another client is attempting a read of the stored file.
 For example, imagine client A retrieves a stored file’s files collection document, client B deletes the stored file, then client A attempts to read the stored file’s chunks.
 Client A wouldn’t find any chunks for the given stored file.
 To minimize the window of vulnerability of reading a stored file that is the process of being deleted, drivers MUST first delete the files collection document for a stored file, then delete its associated chunks.

 If there is no such file listed in the files collection, drivers MUST raise an error.
 Drivers MAY attempt to delete any orphaned chunks with files_id equal to id before raising the error.